How is it determined who will live in which suite?

 What is the physical model of the Weinberg Commons?

-In total there will be 8 special needs suites in Weinberg Commons once the second phase is complete (4 quads within each of two phases: Phase 1 and 2).
+In total there are 8 special needs suites in Weinberg Commons (4 quads within each of building).
 These suites are self-contained, connecting 4 individual apartments with a larger communal living area, kitchen and bath.
 It is important to note that each apartment also has its own living area, bedroom, kitchen and bath combining the independence and privacy of their own apartment with the communal/social needs of peers nearby.
 This model offers an opportunity for shared supports.